Taite Music Prize: History

+Explaining why the award was named after Dylan Taite, Dylan Pellet of IMNZ compared him to John Peel.
+"He didn't care how much a record sold or what genre it was.
+If he loved it, he'd try to convince others to give it a listen.
+He was an enthusiastic champion of music he believed in, so naming this award after him was a good fit.
+The timing seemed right, too; these sorts of awards - celebrating artists rather than sales - are becoming more common around the world, with things like the Mercury Prize in the UK, the Polaris Prize in Canada, the Australian Music Prize and the Scottish Album of the Year."

 With prize money originally set at $10,000 (and since raised to $12,500), the award was designed to focus on originality, creativity and musicianship.
 It was compared to the APRA Silver Scroll, which awards similar aspects of singles rather than albums.

 The first ceremony included the smallest ever shortlist, five albums.
 The number has varied between seven and ten ever since.
 From 2019 on there have been ten finalists.

 A record of 92 nominations was set in 2018, while the smallest (known) longlists contained 52 albums in 2014 and 2016.
-There were 81 in 2025.
+There were 83 in 2026.

 Notable winners

 Lawrence Arabia won 2010's inaugural Taite Music Prize, accepting it via video link from London.

 In 2014, Lorde asked that the $10,000 cash prize, studio time and other sponsors' prizes be split among the seven other nominees, saying, "I think everyone is kind of sick of me winning stuff at the moment and other people are in more in need of the funds and exposure right now."

 Brothers Ruban and Kody Nielson, both formerly of The Mint Chicks, have each won the Taite Music Prize for different music projects – Ruban as Unknown Mortal Orchestra in 2012 and Kody as Silicon in 2016.
-Kody was also nominated in 2013 for OPOSSUM.
+In 2026 The Mint Chicks' Crazy?
+Yes!
+Dumb?
+No! won the Classic Record Award in the first year it was eligible.